 Just click here to start comparing joint or individual policies.
 If you choose joint, you’ll see a page with each joint life insurance quote from providers that can cover you, listed in price order with the cheapest quotes at the top.
 You can explore different prices by changing the length of the policy and the amount your family would stand to receive.
 All it takes is a few simple clicks.

 When you look at the different offers on our quote page, do consider more than just the price.
 The cheapest option is not necessarily the best.
-Check what’s included and the small print before you buy.
+Read our FAQs and check what’s included and the small print before you buy.
 If you have any questions you can also call and talk to one of the LifeSearch experts on the number shown above.

 While the purpose of life insurance really isn’t nice to think about, one day, you or your family could be glad you did.
 Let us help you find the right cover to give you that peace of mind.